Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 Women in Zulu culture also dress differently at different periods of their life.
 A young woman who is unmarried wears her hair short and merely a short grass-reed skirt adorned with beads, whereas engaged women conceal their breasts and grow their hair.

-See Also How Much Does a Gearbox Cost in South Africa
+See Also Is 18 July a Public Holiday in South Africa

 To symbolize that she is spoken for, a married woman covers her entire body.
 She’s dressed in a thick cowhide skirt softened with animal fat and charcoal.
 Women used to conceal their bosoms with a handkerchief, but now cotton vests or beaded bras are worn with beaded necklaces.